 - Saved Files – These files are viewable on the computer.
 It is usually a non-interfering task to retrieve these files

-- Deleted Files – As the word suggests, these are the ‘Deleted’ files.
-They are either situated in the ‘Trash’ or require special software or application to ‘find and restore’ the files.
+- Deleted Files – As the word suggests, these are files that either intentionally or accidentally have been deleted.
+They are either situated in the ‘Trash’ or require special software or application or data recovery services to ‘find and restore’ the files.

 - Temporary Files – These files are created by browsing the internet, some kind of backup software, working on a document, or during the installation of the software.

 If you feel that there is a problem, the best to do is to act immediately because the computer evidence is elusive and can be easily destroyed.
 It is better to get some information rather than risking the probable consequences.
-It will be a wise decision to look for confidential advice from a Certified Forensic Examiner before concluding a solution.
+It will be a wise decision to look for confidential advice and to recover the data and evidence from a Certified Forensic Examiner or Certified Data Recovery Expert before concluding a solution.
 Taking care of this situation on your own can be very risky which can have many unethical after effects.